PixievoltNo1/svelte-writable-derived/README.md

 [![License](https://img.shields.io/github/license/PixievoltNo1/svelte-writable-derived.svg)](https://github.com/PixievoltNo1/svelte-writable-derived/blob/master/LICENSE.txt)
 ![GitHub Repo stars](https://img.shields.io/github/stars/PixievoltNo1/svelte-writable-derived?style=social)

-For users of [Svelte](https://svelte.dev/) v3, this is a read-write variant of Svelte's [derived stores](https://svelte.dev/tutorial/derived-stores) that accepts an extra callback to send values back to the source.
+For users of [Svelte](https://svelte.dev/) v3 and v4, this is a read-write variant of Svelte's [derived stores](https://svelte.dev/tutorial/derived-stores) that accepts an extra callback to send values back to the source.
 It builds on the derived & writable stores provided by Svelte, and emulates their behavior as closely as possible.

 This project has a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in the Git repo or issues tracker, you agree to be as courteous, welcoming, and generally a lovely person as its terms require. 😊